 Just below that is the “ball and socket” part of the shoulder joint.
 The head of the arm bone (the humerus) is held into the socket of the Scapula (the shoulder blade) by a group of ligaments known as the Capsular Ligament.

-Bear in mind that the tell-tale sign of a freshly Separated Shoulder is a painful 'bump' at the point (top) of the shoulder.
+Bear in mind that the tell-tale sign of a freshly Separated Shoulder is a painful ‘bump’ at the point (top) of the shoulder.
 An old dislocation will not typically hurt, although the bump remains.
 Once you have separated the shoulder, it never really goes back.
 You will always have the bump.
 Also bear in mind that this is a slow-healing injury.
 I separated my left shoulder about 16 years ago shoveling pickup load after pickup load of dirt for my garden.
 I have no real problem with it today as long as I do not get ignorant in the gym and try to bench press like I did back in the day.
-Although our TISSUE REMODELING does not really work on this particular injury, COLD LASER works amazingly well.
+Unfortunately, TISSUE REMODELING does not really work on this particular injury.